2021 Myanmar coup d'état: Commercial reactions

 Thailand's largest industrial estate developer, Amata, halted a $1 billion industrial zone development project in Yangon in response to the coup, having started construction in December 2020.
 Suzuki Motor, Myanmar's largest automaker, and several manufacturers halted domestic operations in the wake of the coup.
 The Yangon Stock Exchange has also suspended trading since 1 February.
 Myanmar's real estate market crashed as a result of the coup, with sales and purchase transactions dropping by almost 100%.

 On 4 February, French oil multinational Total SE announced it was reviewing the impact of the coup on its domestic operations and projects.
 On 4 April, it issued a statement saying it would not withhold payments to the military junta and would not cease operations in its Yadana offshore gasfield where electricity is generated for public use.
 A couple of weeks later there were reports of US oil giant Chevron lobbying against United States Department of State sanctions restricting the company in its capacity as "a non-operating partner" in the Yadana field through an affiliate.

 On 5 February, Kirin Company ended its joint venture with the military-owned Myanma Economic Holdings Limited (MEHL).
 The joint venture, Myanmar Brewery, produces several brands of beer, including Myanmar Beer, and has an 80% market share in the country.
 Kirin's stake had been valued at US$1.7 billion.

-On 8 February, Lim Kaling, co-founder of Razer announced he was divesting his stake in a joint venture with a Singaporean tobacco company that owns a 49% stake in Virginia Tobacco, whose majority stake is owned by MEHL.
+On 8 February, Lim Kaling, early investor of Razer announced he was divesting his stake in a joint venture with a Singaporean tobacco company that owns a 49% stake in Virginia Tobacco, whose majority stake is owned by MEHL.
 Virginia Tobacco, Myanmar's largest cigarette maker, owns the Red Ruby and Premium Gold brands.
 That evening, Min Aung Hlaing made a televised address, aiming to ease concerns about Myanmar's foreign investment climate.